PCSPS(NI) - Pension payment dates for 2015 - 2016

 Civil Service Pensions (CSP) administer and process the payment of pensions.
 You must inform us immediately if you have moved or changed bank accounts.
 Any changes must be notified to us in writing by letter or by e-mail.

 Paying your PCSPS(NI) pension

-You will find our contact details in the contact us section.
+You will find our contact details on the contact us page.

 Method of payment

 Your pension payments will be made by direct credit straight into your account.
 This method avoids delays and ensures that your bank account is credited on the day each payment becomes due.
 Payments can also be made to banks in the Irish Republic or overseas on special application to us.

 If the pensionable pay figure used in calculating your benefits should change due, for example, to a pay increase, which affects your award.
 We will write to you again with revised award details.
 You should note that if the change means that your best year of pensionable pay is later than the best year used in previous calculations, this may result in an overpayment of pensions increases.

 This is because pensions increases accrue from the day after the last day of pensionable pay and if, as a result of a revision, that day is moved forward the increases accrue for a shorter period.
 If this affects you we will write to you to explain and arrange recovery.

 Voluntary deductions from pension